“An evil man will burn his own nation to the ground to rule over the ashes.” — Sun Tzu

 Who is Neil Bender?

-What does signing the postcard do?
+What does sending a postcard do?

 What does signing up for email updates do?